Supervisors: Prof O Guy, Dr M Carta and Ms J Lloyd.

-High amounts of Phosphorus
+High Phosphorus content

-High amounts of Nitrogen
+High Nitrogen content

-High amounts of Carbon
+High Carbon content

-A combination of two or more of the previous
+A combination of two or more of the previous solutions

 This project, supported by TATA Steel, will focus on the design and synthesis of new precursors, monomers and polymers containing different amounts of these light elements, testing how they influence the properties and the performance of the final materials.
 The structure and geometry of the monomers will be designed to induce high porosity, producing a combination of the beneficial effects of the inherent thermal stability (given by the included elements) and the intrinsic porosity of the backbone (given by the structure design).

-The Research Engineer will:
+The Research Chemist will: